 General Data Protection Regulation (GDPR)

 On May 2018, a European privacy law, the General Data Protection Regulation (GDPR), came into effect.
-The GDPR imposes rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyse data tied to EU residents.
+The GDPR imposes rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data tied to EU residents.
 The GDPR applies no matter where you are located.

-dotdigital has extensive expertise in protecting data, championing privacy, and complying with complex regulations.
+Dotdigital has extensive expertise in protecting data, championing privacy, and complying with complex regulations.
 We believe that the GDPR is an important step forward for clarifying and enabling individual privacy rights.
 We want to help you focus on your core business while efficiently complying with the GDPR.

 We are committed to our principles of cloud trust, data protection, and data security.
 We intend to provide platform functionality to address the privacy demands of our customers.
 As the GDPR enforcement takes full swing, here is what else you can expect from us:

-- Contractual commitments – Relationships with dotdigital are supported with contractual commitments for our services, including security standards, support, and timely notifications in accordance with the new GDPR requirements.
+- Contractual commitments: Relationships with Dotdigital are supported with contractual commitments for our services, including security standards, support, and timely notifications in accordance with the new GDPR requirements.

-- Sharing our experience – We will share the information that we gather through various Data Protection Authorities and other reputable organizations, so you can adapt what we have learned to help you craft the best path forward for your organization.
+- Sharing our experience: We will share the information that we gather through various Data Protection Authorities and other reputable organizations, so you can adapt what we have learned to help you craft the best path forward for your organization.

-While dotdigital is fully committed to helping you successfully comply with the GDPR, it is important to recognize that compliance is a shared responsibility.
+While Dotdigital is fully committed to helping you successfully comply with the GDPR, it is important to recognize that compliance is a shared responsibility.
 New requirements – like greater data access and deletion rules, risk assessment procedures, a Data Protection Officer role for many organizations, and data breach notification processes – will mean changes for your organization.
-When it comes to GDPR compliance, it’s not just European organizations that are affected, but also those outside of the EU who process data in connection with the offering of goods and services to, or monitoring the behaviour of, EU residents.
+When it comes to GDPR compliance, it’s not just European organizations that are affected, but also those outside of the EU who process data in connection with the offering of goods and services to, or monitoring the behavior of, EU residents.
 As such, it is important to understand your obligations related to the GDPR, regardless of where your organization resides.

 It will take time, tools, processes, and expertise for you to comply with the GDPR.
 To do this, you need to make changes to your privacy and data management practices.